ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/resiliency-design.md

 Multizone clusters, also known as stretched clusters, provide protection from zone failures and physical host failures.
 If resources in one zone go down, the workloads can continue to run in worker nodes in the other zones.

-Multi-zone clusters are recommended for business-critical applications.
+Multizone clusters are recommended for business-critical applications.
 {: note}

 ## Application availability